AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 Users that choose to implement the macro launches should be aware of the limitations of C++ preprocessing macros to ensure GPU offloading is done properly.

-Finally, AMReX's expected OpenMP strategy for GPUs is to utilize OpenMP in CPU regions to maintain multi-threaded parallelism on work that cannot be offloaded efficiently, while using CUDA independently in GPU regions.
+Finally, AMReX's most common CPU threading strategy for GPU/CPU systems is to utilize OpenMP threads to maintain multi-threaded parallelism on work chosen to run on the host.
-This means OpenMP pragmas need to be maintained when ``USE_CUDA=FALSE`` and turned off in locations CUDA is implemented when ``USE_CUDA=TRUE``.
+This means OpenMP pragmas should be maintained where CPU work is performed and usually turned off where work is offloaded onto the GPU.

-This can currently be implemented in preparation for an OpenMP strategy and users are highly encouraged to do so now.
-This prevents having to track down and label the appropriate OpenMP regions in the future and clearly labels for readers that OpenMP and GPUs are not being used at the same time.
 OpenMP pragmas can be turned off using the conditional pragma and :cpp:`Gpu::notInLaunchRegion()`, as shown below:

 .. highlight:: c++